Driver Advancement Guide

 Instructor Program

 The Chief Instructor and senior NEQ Instructors continually evaluate advanced drivers with the potential to become DE Instructors based upon their personality on and off the track, their ability to communicate, and their driving skills.
 Candidates are observed and assessed by multiple means prior to being invited to become Instructor Candidates.
-As in other groups, the minimum driving experience requirements can vary but one could expect forty track days over 3-5 years, with at least ten track days in Red.
-Many will exceed this level considerably
+Instructor candidates must be at least 21 yrs of age with a minimum of 3 yrs licensed, street driving experience.
+Track driving experience requirements can vary but one could expect 40 track days over a 3-5 yr period with at least 10 track days in the advanced red run group.
+Exceptions can be requested for students who are a minimum of 18 years old and have at least 3 yrs of licensed, street driving experience.

-Examples of the characteristics and abilities NEQ looks for in potential Instructors include:
+Examples of the characteristics NEQ looks for in potential Instructors include:

 Instructor Driving Skills